 There are many different forms of candles available.
 A candle lantern or chandelier may increase safety.
 Candles provide a soft, low light, and burn for a long period of time.
 Candles are easy to obtain and to store.

 The open flame presents a fire hazard and consumes a small amount of oxygen, to provide a little ventilation.
 Candles can produce a small amount of carbon monoxide.
 Check out the Safety Data Sheet on candles.
 Candles have an indefinite shelf life if stored in a dry, cool place.

 Never extinguish a candle with water, as this can actually increase the size of the flame and break any glass container the candle might be in.
-Do not blow on a candle to extinguish.
+Do not blow on a candle to extinguish it.
 The hot wax may accidentally be blown on surrounding surfaces or burn you.

-Always extinguish a candle by smothering.
+Always extinguish a candle by smothering it.
 A “snuffer,” which robs the flame of oxygen, is often recommended, as it will safely extinguish the flame.
 If the candle is giving off smoke, extinguish and trim the wick to 1⁄4 inch.

 Emergency Liquid Candles

 Liquid emergency candles can burn from 100 to 115 hours and produce approximately 13 lumens of light.
 These self-contained candles are designed with a plastic base and filled with liquid paraffin.

 The candle is smokeless, odorless, and has no hot wax to make a mess.
 It produces only a soft light from a small flame.
 Not really enough to read by, but may be quite comforting when the power is out.